-Selecting the proper frontend framework for your web application can significantly impact the success of your project!
+Selecting the proper front-end framework for your web application can significantly impact the success of your project!
 This guide explains the differences between the three most popular frameworks, React, Angular, and Vue, and also looks at Svelte, a promising newcomer among the Frontend Frameworks.
 We will explore their strengths, weaknesses, and optimal use cases to help you make an informed decision.

 What do we mean by Frontend Frameworks?

 A Frontend Framework in software development manages pre-written code, tools, and libraries designed to help developers build applications more efficiently.
-Frameworks provide a structured and standardised way to develop and deploy software, offering reusable components and predefined patterns that simplify common tasks.
+Frameworks provide a structured and standardised way to develop and deploy software, offering reusable components and predefined patterns that simplify everyday tasks.

 In this article, we will discuss four well-used frontend frameworks.
 React, Angular, Vue, and Svelte are tools for building websites and applications.